andreaferretti/factor-tutorial/README.md

 In other cases, you may want to use some defaults, or compute some fields.

+The functional minded will be worried about the mutability of tuples.
+Actually, slots can be declared to be read-only with `{ slot-name read-only }`.
+In this case, the field setter will not be generated, and the value must be set a the beginning with a boa constructor.
+Other valid slot modifiers are `initial:` - to declare a default value - and a class word, such as `integer`, to restrict the values that can be inserted.

-We also define another tuple class for rock bands
+As an example, we define another tuple class for rock bands

-    TUPLE: band keyboards guitar bass drums ;
+    TUPLE: band { keyboards string read-only } { guitar string read-only }
+      { bass string read-only } { drums string read-only } ;
     : <band> ( keyboards guitar bass drums -- band ) band boa ;

 together with one instance